ci-bonfire/Sprint/myth/_docs_src/api/overview.md

 The configuration values for the API tools are found in the `application/config/api.php` file.

 ### api.auth_type
 This allows you to specify which type of authentication is used, unless you are using the `oAuth2Authentication` library, which requires its own driver.
-Allowed values are: `basic`, `digest`, and `keys`.
+Allowed values are: `basic`, and `digest`

 	$config['api.auth_type'] = 'basic';

 * __basic__ This authentication system uses the standard username/password combination that are already present for the users, though it is not very secure.
 If you choose to use this type, you MUST have the entire domain protected via HTTPS in order to have any modicum of security.
 * __digest__ This uses a nonce and a secret key that is known between the client and the server and hashed.
 Provides much better security than _basic_, but should still be behind HTTPS.
-* __keys__ uses API keys that are unique to each user that are passed with each request.
-* __oAuth2__ Uses the [oAuth 2.0](http://oauth.net/2/) spec and is one of the most secure methods for securing an API in common use today.

 ### api.realm
 If the authorisation type supports it, this is the default realm that is used across your application.
 While the specs allow a site to specify different credentials for each realm of the site, this library only supports a single set of username/password combinations per user for the entire site.